-All persons involved in implementing the University's grievance procedures (i.e. Title IX Coordinator, Title IX Team members and others who receive complaints, investigators and adjudicators must have training or experience in handling sexual misconduct complaints.
-Biannual training provided should include information on working with and interviewing persons subjected to sexual violence, information on particular types of conduct that would constitute sexual violence, the proper standard of review for sexual misconduct complaints (preponderance of the evidence; information on consent and the role drugs or alcohol can play in the ability to consent; the importance of accountability for individuals found to have committed sexual misconduct; the need for remedial actions for the perpetrator, complainant and university community; how to determine credibility, how to evaluate evidence and weigh it in an impartial manner, how to conduct an investigation and confidentiality; the effects of trauma and cultural awareness training regarding how sexual misconduct may impact students differently depending on their cultural backgrounds.
+All persons involved in handling the University's Sexual Misconduct policy procedures (i.e. Title IX Coordinator, Title IX Team members and others who receive complaints, investigators and adjudicators must have training or experience in handling sexual misconduct complaints.
+Bi• annual training provided should include information on working with and interviewing persons subjected to sexual violence, information on particular types of conduct that would constitute sexual violence, the proper standard of review for sexual misconduct complaints (preponderance of the evidence; information on consent and the role drugs or alcohol can play in the ability to consent; the importance of accountability for individuals found to have committed sexual misconduct; the need for remedial actions for the perpetrator, complainant and university community; how to determine credibility, how to evaluate evidence and weigh it in an impartial manner, how to conduct an investigation and confidentiality; the effects of trauma and cultural awareness training regarding how sexual misconduct may impact students differently depending on their cultural backgrounds.
 All training provided the Title IX Coordinator and Title IX team members will be documented and the records maintained by the University.

-Training Available to All Students
+Training Available to All Students, Faculty, and Staff

-To ensure that all students understand their rights under Title IX, the University shall provide training through Tum Around regarding the sexual misconduct policy.
+To ensure that all students, faculty, and staff understand their rights under Title IX, the University shall provide training regarding the Sexual Misconduct policy.
 The following topic must be covered in the training:

-- Title IX and what constitutes sexual misconduct in accordance with the University's policy; - The University's definition of consent including examples; - How the University analyzes whether conduct is unwelcomed under Title IX; - Reporting options, including formal reporting and confidential disclosure options and timeframes for reporting; - The University's grievance procedures used to process sexual misconduct complaints; - Disciplinary code provisions relating to sexual misconduct and the consequences of violating those provisions; - Effects of trauma; - The role of alcohol and drugs often play in sexual misconduct incidents, including the deliberate use of alcohol and/or other drugs to perpetuate sexual misconduct; - How to report sexual misconduct to campus or local law enforcement and the ability to pursue law enforcement proceedings simultaneously with a Title IX grievance; - Title IX's protections against retaliation.
+- Title IX and what constitutes sexual misconduct in accordance with the University's policy; - The University's definition of consent including examples; - How the University analyzes whether conduct is unwelcomed under Title IX; - Reporting options, including formal reporting and confidential disclosure options and timeframes for reporting; - The University's grievance procedures used to process sexual misconduct complaints; - Disciplinary code provisions relating to sexual misconduct and the consequences of violating those provisions; - Effects of trauma: - The role of alcohol and drugs often play in sexual misconduct incidents, including the deliberate use of alcohol and/or other drugs to perpetuate sexual misconduct; - How to report sexual misconduct to campus or local law enforcement and the ability to pursue law enforcement proceedings simultaneously with a Title IX report or complaint; and - Title IX's protections against retaliation.

-The training should also encourage students to report incidents of sexual misconduct.
-The training should also explain that students do not need to determine whether incidents of sexual misconduct created a hostile environment before reporting the incident.
+The training should also encourage reporting incidents of Sexual Misconduct by students, faculty, and staff-regardless of whether they are designed a Responsible Employee.
+The training should also explain that reports do not need to determine whether incidents of sexual misconduct created a hostile environment before reporting the incident.
 Also it is important to educate students about the persons on campus to whom they can confidentially report incidents of sexual misconduct.
 Sexual misconduct training is required of all students and is incorporated in new student orientation.
-Training is provided by Turn Around and is mandatory for all resident students.
-Training for students is also provided on campus by the Center for Counseling and Student Development.
+Training is mandatory for all students, faculty, and staff.
+Training is also provided on campus by the Center for Counseling and Student Development.